asmgit/query2validation-exception/README.md

 ```

 # What are the disadvantages of Query2ValidationException solution?
-* Laravel Validation can raise all errors at one time, Query2ValidationException because Mysql raise only one first error.
+* Laravel Validation can raise all errors at one time, Query2ValidationException only one, because Mysql raise only one first error and stop executing.

 # What are the advantages of Query2ValidationException solution?
 * If you use Laravel Validation you need describe constraints in DB and dublicate validation logic in app layer YourController@store, YourController@update.
 With Query2ValidationException you can just describe constraints only in DB.